hackclub/OnBoard/projects/NFCBusinessCards/README.md

 #NFC Business Cards
 ## Summary
 ##### I am making a NFC business card for myself.
-It can give my contact with this card and I don't need to tell them my contacts.
+It can give my contact with this card and I don't need to tell people my contacts.

 ## Plan
 ##### It will cost $2.65 and I want it as soon as possible.